ucberkeley/savio-training-parallel-2016/parallel.md

 export LD_LIBRARY_PATH=${INSTALLDIR}/lib:${LD_LIBRARY_PATH}
 ```

 This is because Linux only looks in certain directories for the location of .so library files.
+A clue that you may need this is seeing an error message such as `libfoo.so` not found.

 For executables (binaries), you may need this: